OpenSpace/OpenSpace-Docs/content/universe/nearby-surveys/galaxy-group-labels/index.md

 :::{note}
-The Galaxy Group Labels data are designed to be shown with the Tully galaxies.
+The Galaxy Group Labels are designed to be shown with the [Tully Galaxies](../tully-galaxies/index).
 :::

-While the Local Group is fairly fleshed out---we see many dwarf galaxies orbiting the Milky Way and Andromeda Galaxies---the surrounding groups are less well known.
+While the Local Group is fairly fleshed out---we see many dwarf galaxies orbiting the Milky Way and Andromeda Galaxies---the surrounding groups are less detailed.
 They are so far away that we cannot see the small dwarf galaxies within them.
-So, most of these galaxy groups have only a one, two or a few galaxies to them.
+So, most of these galaxy groups have only one, two, or a few galaxies as members.
 These will be the largest galaxies in those groups, just as the Milky Way and Andromeda are the largest in the Local Group.

-Some of the closest groups include the M81 Group, the Sculptor Group, the Cen A Group, and the NGC 2403 Group.
+Some of the closest groups include the [M81 Group](https://en.wikipedia.org/wiki/M81_Group), the [Sculptor Group](https://en.wikipedia.org/wiki/Sculptor_Group), the [Cen A/M83 Group](https://en.wikipedia.org/wiki/Centaurus_A/M83_Group), and the [NGC 2403 Group](https://en.wikipedia.org/wiki/NGC_2403).
 Each of these contain one or more large galaxies.
 Historically, the term *cloud* was used to describe groups of groups, but this term has fallen from favor given it's physically ambiguous.

 :::{figure} galaxy_groups_outside.png